 Both SVN vs CVS are versioning tools and help the developers to maintain the code and status of a project and work concurrently.
 Let us discuss the major differences between SVN vs CVS

-In SVN vs CVS repository is the central place where all developers store their work.
+In SVN vs CVS repository is the central place where all web development work stored.
 The repository not only stores files but it also stores history about all changes.
 In CVS a file can easily be added in the repository by using the command ‘cvs add myfile.c’.
 Similarly, a directory can also be added by using the add command.
 On the other hand, in SVN, there are operations like check in and check out.
 Checkout is used to create a working copy of the code in the repository.
 This working copy is nothing but workplace where developers do their changes and later submit it in the repository.
 One can also update, perform different changes, fix any mistakes and resolve conflicts if present and finally commit the code in the repository.

 When it comes to conflicts SVN provides the facilities for viewing these conflicts.
 Once this is done a user can postpone the conflict if it is not urgent.
 The resolve conflict option enables the user to resolve all conflicts whenever required.
 The process is a bit lengthier in CVS.
 In order to do this quickly, it is advised that the user scans the entire file so that you can resolve all conflicts in one go.
 CVS does not allow committing until all conflicts are resolved.

 Let’s look at the top Comparison between SVN vs CVS: